gyllstromk/blargs/doc/index.rst

 >>> print 'Out of with statement; sys.argv is now parsed!'
 >>> print arg1, arg2, arg3

+Note the use of ``locals`` is limited to the global scope; use a dictionary otherwise, getting argument values using the argument names as keys.

 The user can now specify the following command lines:

 ::